Petaling Street: Features

 There used to be a McDonald's on the 1st shop lot of Petaling Street (facing Foch Avenue (Jalan Tun Tan Cheng Lock)) before it ceased operations several years ago.
 Nearby is a Chinese bookstore, as well as food stalls selling a variety of local food like Hainanese chicken rice and noodles.
-One famous and established Wanton Noodle shop called Koon Kee Too is located near the intersection inside Petaling Street.
+One famous Wanton Noodle shop, called Koon Kee Too, is located near the intersection inside Petaling Street.
 Also nearby are the Jamek Mosque, an old mosque of Moorish architecture, as well as the Central Market, all accessible within walking distance.

 One of Kuala Lumpur's famous landmarks, the Sri Mahamariamman Temple, Kuala Lumpur, is located along with Jalan Tun H.S.
 Lee.
-It is one of KL's oldest and richest Hindu temples, receiving many devotees and tourists daily.
+It is one of KL's oldest and richest Hindu temples, attracting many devotees and tourists daily.

 Another notable landmark within the area is Kwai Chai Hong (Chinese: 鬼仔巷) located along Lorong Panggung.
 It is a back alley behind the shophouses with lots of mural arts managed by Bai Chuan Management Sdn Bhd to make use as a tourist attraction.
 The name translates literally as Little Ghost Lane or Little Demon Lane in English.
 The alley features 6 artistic interactive murals with QR codes placed on the walls of each mural about historic life of residents around the block back in the days.